skullzarmy/chatGPToot/README.md

 ([top](#description))

+## RSS Feed Subscription

+Bot can now subscribe to RSS feeds, track previously known items, and generate toots about newly found items in the feed.

+Modify the `config.json` file and add any number of RSS feeds to follow.
+Be careful!
+It will auto-post all newly found items without any care in the world about spamming everyone!

 ## License ⚖️

 This project is released under the [MIT License](LICENSE.txt).
 You are free to use, modify, and distribute the source code, subject to the terms and conditions of the license.